NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/04 - Exam Prep/Exam Prep 1.md

 C - AWS Well-Architected Framework

-Rationale: Only one that makes sense for “before” deploying anything
+Rationale: Only one that makes sense for "before" deploying anything

 ## Question 33